jcarabantes/ScanTheBox/README.md

    ```

 ## Todo
+* Chemistry, check if is http even if nmap service does not show that (like upnp in 5000)
 * Migrate all method to the Http class
 * config class has hostname and ip now, remove unnecessary usage of set_hostname
 * Extract HTTP and DNS from `nmap_fingerprint`, that should be independent and should work from the output